Founder & Managing Partner

-For 50 years, Mr. Khan has advised and represented several local and foreign clients in connection with a wide range of civil and criminal matters.
-His clients include international banks and corporations that have been defrauded by Pakistani individuals either based in a foreign country or in Pakistan.
-Mr. Khan provides expert legal advice and representation on white collar crime matters, money laundering, embezzlement, illegal transfer of money and assets to and from Pakistan and commercial disputes between a local and foreign entity that involve recovery of money.
-Mr. Khan has worked as a Special Counsel with the law firm of DLA Piper in a high-profile banking fraud/white collar crime matter involving assets worth 120 million GBP.
+For over 50 years, Mr. Khan advised and represented several local and foreign clients in connection with a wide range of civil and criminal matters.
+His clients included international banks and corporations that have been defrauded by Pakistani individuals either based in a foreign country or in Pakistan.
+Mr. Khan provided expert legal advice and representation on white collar crime matters, money laundering, embezzlement, illegal transfer of money and assets to and from Pakistan and commercial disputes between a local and foreign entity that involve recovery of money.
+Mr. Khan worked as a Special Counsel with the law firm of DLA Piper in a high-profile banking fraud/white collar crime matter involving assets worth 120 million GBP.
 In this matter, KPMG (UK) was acting as administrator of a UK-based company that is connected to the illegal transactions and the company’s creditors include a consortium of three of the largest banking groups in the UK.
-In this matter, Mr. Khan has advised and represented the client in civil proceedings in connection with issues related to enforcement of a foreign decree in Pakistan.
-He has also represented the client before both the Special Court for offences in respect of banks and the High Court in criminal proceedings that were initiated on behalf of the client in Pakistan.
+In this matter, Mr. Khan advised and represented the client in civil proceedings in connection with issues related to enforcement of a foreign decree in Pakistan.
+He also represented the client before both the Special Court for offences in respect of banks and the High Court in criminal proceedings that were initiated on behalf of the client in Pakistan.
 In addition to the private practice of law, Mr. Khan worked with the Government of Punjab as a Minister and Advisor on Law & Human Rights for around 5 years (2002-2007).
-Mr. Khan is an active and prominent member of the Pakistani bar and has been elected a member of the Punjab Bar Council and elected twice as a member of the Pakistan Bar Council, a council comprising around 20 lawyers elected from all over Pakistan.
+Mr. Khan was an active and prominent member of the Pakistani bar and has been elected a member of the Punjab Bar Council and elected twice as a member of the Pakistan Bar Council, a council comprising around 20 lawyers elected from all over Pakistan.
 He chaired some committees of the Pakistan Bar Council and was also elected as the Vice-Chairman of Pakistan Bar Council, the highest elected office for a lawyer in Pakistan.

 - Supreme Court Bar Association, Pakistan;